Recently updated on: October 13, 2023

 Remember that nothing is truly lost if you change a career.
 What you are truly losing is your love and desire to do something that better suits your interests and strengths.

-I’ve always been curious about the digital nomad lifestyle.
-A digital nomad is someone who is living a work-from-anywhere lifestyle and travels to other places.
+I've always been curious about the digital nomad lifestyle -someone living a work-from-anywhere lifestyle and traveling to other places.
 And in this age where creators are valued, entering this lifestyle has never been simpler.